jjones62202/jjones62202.github.io/_pages/about.md

 ------
 My research centers on AI with a focus in natural language processing, the alignment of large language models (LLMs) to human values, and LLM-based agents.
 I am particularly interested in the design, evaluation, and applications of LLM-based systems for high-stakes, human-centered applications, unlocking the full potential of AI capabilities while ensuring the trustworthiness, robustness, and safety required for real-world use.

-My current work focuses on the following high-level areas:
+My current work focuses on the following high-level area:
 - **Evaluating and mitigating the risks of computer-use agents**, with an emphasis on both *security* (i.e., protecting agents from adversarial attack) and *safety* (i.e., preventing accidental agent harms emerging from typical benign inputs).
-- **Developing novel methods to introducing alignment signals during model training**, aiming to address core vulnerabilities in existing LLMs and enhance the safety of computer-use agents in practice.

 Publications & Papers
 ------

 - [**RedTeamCUA: Towards Realistic Adversarial Testing of CUAs in Hybrid Web-OS Environments**](https://osu-nlp-group.github.io/RedTeamCUA/)
 Zeyi Liao\*, __Jaylen Jones\*__, Linxi Jiang\*, Eric Fosler-Lussier, Yu Su, Zhiqiang Lin, Huan Sun (* denotes equal contribution)
-**(Under Review 2025)**
+**(COLM 2025 Workshop for AI Agents, Under Review 2025)**

 - [**AmpleGCG-Plus: A Strong Generative Model of Adversarial Suffixes to Jailbreak LLMs with Higher Success Rates in Fewer Attempts**](https://arxiv.org/abs/2410.22143)
 Vishal Kumar, Zeyi Liao, __Jaylen Jones__, Huan Sun